chieftools/docs/src/pages/billdo/faq.md

 To provide you accurate insights we calculate the spend based on the hourly rate and not the monthly rate.
 This means that for resources that are active a full month you will see a drop at the end of the month because you will have crossed the 672 hours treshold that month the rest is "free".

-This answer was taking from the [DigitalOcean FAQ](https://www.digitalocean.com/pricing?ref=chieftools).
+This answer was mostly copied from the [DigitalOcean FAQ](https://www.digitalocean.com/pricing?ref=chieftools).

 ### Credits not visible?